pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Plugins.md

 ## Importing existing Chart.JS plugins

-Some plugins, written in java script, are already developed and available for [Chart.JS](http://www.chartjs.org/).
+Some plugins, written in javascript, are already developed and available for [Chart.JS](http://www.chartjs.org/).

 **Charba** provides you the way to import and leverage on these plugins.